First Aid: Poisoning

-- pill fragments on the lips or clothes
+- pill pieces on the lips or clothes

 What to Do

-- If you suspect that your child has taken a poison and he or she is alert, contact your local poison control center right away for advice (1-800-222-1222).
+- If you think that your child has taken a poison and he or she is alert, contact your local poison control center right away for advice (1-800-222-1222).

-- your child has taken a poison and has a change in mental state.
-It's important to remember to bring the specific bottle or container of the substance that your child ingested.
-Do not give a child ipecac.
+- Your child has taken a poison and isn't acting normally.
+It's important to bring the bottle or container of the pills or liquid that your child took.
+Don't give a child ipecac.

 To help prevent poisoning: